-If you're looking for some relief at the pumps, you may be waiting a while, as the national average continues to hover above $4.
+If you're looking for some relief at the pumps, you may be waiting a while, as the national average now hovers around $4.52 a gallon.

-Some experts say that drivers will see higher gas prices (1) until the war in Iran is fully resolved — and any oil infrastructure damaged during its course fully repaired — regardless of how peace talks progress in the short term, with one analyst predicting that prices will be higher still by Memorial Day.
+Some experts say that drivers will continue to see higher gas prices (1) until the war in Iran is fully resolved — and any oil infrastructure damaged during its course is fully repaired.

 Thankfully, there are deals to be had, right now, for warehouse club members — and the savings can be as much as 34 cents on the gallon (5).